Semester in DC Student FAQ

 Q: How can I learn more about the Semester in D.C.
 Program?

 There are many ways to learn more about the Semester in D.C.
 Program:

-- Students interested in this program are urged to attend a Semester in D.C. student information panel (typically held early in the spring semester).
+- Students interested in this program are urged to attend a Semester in D.C. student information panel.

 - Professor Baylis is in Washington full-time running the Semester in D.C.
 Program, but she is available to e-mail or talk with you by phone to answer any questions, and she will also meet with students in person when she is at the Law School.

 - Associate Dean Kevin Deasy is also very familiar with the Semester in D.C.
 Program.
 He is on-campus full-time and is also available to talk with students.